Hamagistral/BrandGenie/README.md

 #### Frontend Stack

-The frontend is mainly written in Typescript as a language, React and Nextjs as a frameworks.
+The frontend is mainly written in Typescript as a language, React, and Nextjs as a framework.
 The styling is done using TailwindCSS and finally for the hosting Vercel is used.

 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)
 ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)